 Phil joined the Trust in May 2016 with over 30 years of professional experience, working as an archaeologist and heritage consultant in both the public and private sectors.

 One of his priorities is to ensure that the heritage value of the waterways is understood, protected and enhanced through intelligent inter-disciplinary design informed by effective consultation with specialists and stakeholders.

-Anna Zucchelli, heritage adviser (London, South East, Kennet & Avon (East))
+Sam Pointer, graduate heritage adviser (London, South East, Kennet & Avon (East)

 Sam joined the Canal and River Trust as a HLF Heritage Trainee in September 2016, and initially worked alongside the Trust’s construction team on the Grand Union Canal.
 After receiving a L2 Award in ‘Heritage Conservation and Restoration of Britain’s Canals and Waterways’, he joined the bankside staff on the Kennet and Avon Canal, where he is currently working towards a L3 qualification in ‘Heritage Stonemasonry’.

 Prior to joining the Trust, Sam worked as a field archaeologist.
 Sam is currently undertaking a 6 month secondment with the Heritage Team.

 Last date edited: 17 April 2018